Phoneutria: Behaviour

 Wandering spiders are so-called because they wander the jungle floor at night, rather than residing in a lair or maintaining a web.
-During the day they hide inside termite mounds, under fallen logs and rocks, in banana plants (hence the "banana spider" nickname), and bromeliads.
+During the day they hide inside termite mounds, under fallen logs and rocks, and in banana plants (hence the "banana spider" nickname) and bromeliads.
 P. nigriventer is known to hide in dark and moist places in or near human dwellings.

-P. nigriventer mates during the dry season from April to June, which leads to frequent observations of the species during this time.
+P. nigriventer mates during the dry season from April to June, leading to frequent observations of the species.

 Distribution

 Phoneutria are found in forests from Costa Rica southwards throughout South America east of the Andes including Colombia, Venezuela, the Guianas, Ecuador, Peru, Bolivia, Brazil, Paraguay, and into northern Argentina.
-Three species (P. reidyi, P. boliviensis and P. fera) are found in the Amazon region, one species (P. fera) is restricted to the Amazon, and one (P. boliviensis) ranges into Central America in Panama and Costa Rica.
-The remaining species are restricted to Atlantic Forest of Argentina, Paraguay and Brazil, including forest fragments in the Cerrado savanna.
+Three species (P. reidyi, P. boliviensis and P. fera) are found in the Amazon region, one species (P. fera) is restricted to the Amazon, and one (P. depilata) ranges into Central America in Panama and Costa Rica.
+The remaining species are restricted to Atlantic Forest of Argentina, Paraguay, and Brazil, including forest fragments in the Cerrado savanna.
 In Brazil, Phoneutria is only absent in the northeastern region north of Salvador, Bahia.

 Phoneutria has been introduced to Chile and Uruguay.

 Banana shipments

 These spiders acquired their other common name, "banana spider", because it is claimed that they are occasionally found in shipments of bananas, though the number of reports is exaggerated due to common misidentifications of unrelated spiders.
-A survey of spiders found in international shipments to North America revealed that only 7 of 135 spiders were Phoneutria species, six being Phoneutria boliviensis from bananas and one Phoneutria nigriventer from a shipment of electrical parts.
+A survey of spiders found in international shipments to North America revealed that only 7 of 135 spiders were Phoneutria species: six Phoneutria boliviensis from bananas, and one Phoneutria nigriventer from a shipment of electrical parts.
 Spiders from genera such as Cupiennius had been misidentified by experienced arachnologists.
 Cases continue to be reported but without evidence of expert identification.
-In 2005, a man was bitten in Bridgwater, England by a spider in a shipment of bananas and, in 2014, a south London family photographed a spider that they claim was in a bunch of bananas delivered to their home.
+In 2005, a man was bitten in Bridgwater, England, by a spider in a shipment of bananas, and in 2014, a south London family photographed a spider that they claimed was delivered to their home in a bunch of bananas.

 Medical significance

-The genus Phoneutria includes some of the relatively few species of spiders known to present a threat to humans.
-Danger to humans does not only comprise toxicity, but also factors such as the spider's capacity to deliver a sufficient dose of venom, a disposition that makes a bite likely, and proximity to human habitation.
-The actual incidence of death or serious injury must also be considered.
+The genus Phoneutria includes some of the few species of spiders known to present a threat to humans.
+Danger to humans comprises not only toxicity of the venom, but also such factors as the spider's capacity and proclivity to bite and deliver a dangerous dose, and proximity to human habitation.
 These spiders' wandering nature is another reason they are considered so dangerous.
-In densely populated areas, Phoneutria species usually search for cover and dark places to hide during daytime, leading them to hide in houses, clothes, cars, boots, boxes and log piles, where they may bite if accidentally disturbed.
+In densely populated areas, Phoneutria species usually search for cover and dark places to hide during daytime, which can include houses, clothes, cars, boots, boxes, and log piles, where they may bite if accidentally disturbed.